vivri/Adjective/README.md

     // Our Domain is now ready to be used in ADTs, validations and elsewhere.
     // As opposed to monadic types, the preferred way to integrate
-    // Adjective is to use its "successful" type, conveniently accessible through `_.^` case class Person (id: DbId.^, firstName: FirstName.^, lastName: SomeHeritageLastName.^)
+    // AdjectiveBase is to use its "successful" type, conveniently accessible through `_.^` case class Person (id: DbId.^, firstName: FirstName.^, lastName: SomeHeritageLastName.^)

     // We test membership to an adjective using `mightDescribe`.